 And no, you don’t have to do all 15 things to get a great night of sleep.
 Pick a few that feel right to you and try them out for the next month.

-Simple Diet Set-Up #6: De-stress And Self-care
+Sustainable fat loss idea #6: De-stress And Self-care

 There are actually two types of stress, Eustress or a good type of stress.
-And for lack of a better term, Stress Stress or the not so fun type of stress.
+And for lack of a better term, Stress Stress or the not-so-fun type of stress.

 Eustress (good stress): Is that anxiety you feel when you are doing something you really care about and is aligned with your values in life.
 Often expressed and felt as butterflies in the stomach, goose-bumps, and sometimes tears.
 This type of stress helps you to grow and become better.